MB6-894 Exam Development, Extensions and Deployment for Microsoft Dynamics 365 for Finance and Operations

-Candidates for this exam are technical consultants, programmers, or IT personnel who implement the basic technical and development tasks required to customize Microsoft Dynamics 365 for Finance and Operations and Microsoft Dynamics 365 for Retail.
+Candidates for this exam are technical consultants, programmers, or IT personnel who implement the basic technical and development tasks required to customize Microsoft Dynamics 365 Finance and Microsoft Dynamics 365 Commerce.

-Candidates should have a basic knowledge of Microsoft Dynamics 365 for Finance and Operations and Microsoft Dynamics 365 for Retail.
+Candidates should have a basic knowledge of Microsoft Dynamics 365 Finance and Microsoft Dynamics 365 Commerce.
 Additionally, experience with Visual Studio, and object-oriented programming is required.

-Candidates for this development exam should have a moderate understanding of programming concepts and processes, as well as an understanding of Finance and Operations and Retail modifications, enhancements, and new development projects that apply to the different business process scenarios.
+Candidates for this development exam should have a moderate understanding of programming concepts and processes, as well as an understanding of Finance and Commerce modifications, enhancements, and new development projects that apply to the different business process scenarios.

 This exam measures your ability to accomplish the technical tasks listed below.
 The percentages indicate the relative weight of each major topic area on the exam.
 The higher the percentage, the more questions you are likely to see on that content area on the exam.
 View Microsoft video tutorials about the variety of question types on Microsoft exams.